isp-insoft-gmbh/MeMate/README.md

 * Consumption rate
   * Contains a graph showing the consumption of bottles per day during the last month.
-  * calculates the average for bottles per day.
+  * Calculates the average for bottles per day.
-  * filter for drinks.
+  * Filter for drinks.

 * Credit history
   * Shows the credit history for the past month.